 James Kim is an expert on literacy intervention and experimental design.
 His professional mission is to conduct a systematic program of policy relevant research in literacy that focuses on improving outcomes for low-income students and struggling readers.
 He leads the READS Lab (Research Enhances Adaptations Designed for Scale in Literacy), a research-based collaborative initiative to identify and scale adaptive solutions for improving children’s literacy learning opportunities and outcomes.
 As part of the Reach Every Reader (RER) Initiative, the READS Lab is partnering with practitioners in the Charlotte-Mecklenburg Schools (CMS) and researchers at the MIT Integrated Learning Initiative (MITili) and Florida State University to improve Kindergarten to Grade 3 reading outcomes.
 His current research priority is to understand how building children’s domain knowledge and reading engagement can foster long-term improvements in reading comprehension.
 He serves on the editorial boards of Reading Research Quarterly, the Journal of Educational Psychology, and the Journal of Research on Educational Effectiveness.
 Prior to graduate school, he was a middle school US history teacher.

-Mary studies how teachers experience and participate with literacy reform efforts.
+Mary Burkhauser studies how teachers experience and participate with literacy reform efforts.
 She is particularly interested in the relationship between teachers' implementation experiences with literacy reform efforts and the scalability of these reforms.
 Before coming to Harvard, Mary was a middle-school English teacher in New York City and a research analyst at Child Trends.
-Mary earned her B.A. from Cornell University, M.S.T. from Pace University and Ph.D. from Harvard.
+Mary earned her B.A. from Cornell University, her M.S.T. from Pace University and Ph.D. from Harvard.

 Catherine Armstrong in a 4th year doctoral student in the Education Policy & Program Evaluation program at Harvard Graduate School of Education.
 Her research focuses on the impacts of large scale literacy programs and policies and the methodological investigation of impact heterogeneity in literacy interventions.
 Prior to coming to Harvard, she worked at social policy research firm MDRC on the evaluations of Response to Intervention and Reading Partners.
 She has earned a B.A. in Economics from Dartmouth College and a M.A. in Statistics from Harvard University.